 - a.
 The entrance Test shall be as per the rules and regulations of the University, applicable from time to time - b.
-The centre-wise entrance will be scheduled.
+The Centre-wise entrance test will be scheduled. - c.

-- c.
 There will be separate entrance examinations for University Department and affiliated colleges which run the MSW program. - d.
-A merit list will be prepared based on an Entrance test. - e.
+A merit list will be prepared based on the results of the Entrance test. - e.
 In case two or more candidates have equal marks in the entrance Test, the total marks obtained by these students in the Bachelor's degree examination (qualifying examination) shall be considered. - f.
-Even after this, if the students continued to obtain equal position/ merit, then the marks obtained by the students in the subjects excluding English and another language shall be considered. - g.
+Even after this, if the students continued to obtain equal position/ merit, then the marks obtained by the students in the subjects excluding English and another language shall be considered.

+- g.
 Even after this, if the students continue to obtain the same merits/ marks, the marks scored in the English language shall be considered. - h.
 If the tie continues, the student's age from the date of birth will be considered.

-11. Reservation:
+10. Reservation: